 And SO effective.
 I mean, come ON!
 Isn’t that a thing of beauty?

-My bauble wreath has received a lot of love, so I thought I’d get it out early this time around, so you have plenty of time to make your own in time for Christmas.
+My bauble wreath got a lot of love last year, so I thought I’d get it out early this time around, so you have plenty of time to make your own in time for Christmas.

 Stored well, you can drag this baby out year after year, so go!
 Grab your balls and get gluing!